Héctor Zamora: Notable artworks

 As with much of Zamora's work, the material involved has a deeper meaning and connections with the true purpose behind his work.
-In the 2019 work entitled Labor, he used unfired clay sculptures that were vases, a type of pottery historically used by many different cultures to store necessities.
-In this work there were 650 empty soft vases on the ground Zamora lined up a group of seven women wearing black tunics and had them step on the vessels as part of a performance on the first day.
-The artist claimed the vases reflected that the feminine figure carrying water on their heads was the inspiration behind it.
-The artwork was a protest.
-The performance of walking on these clay works expresses a symbolism of women breaking the patriarchy and reshaping the perspective of the female purpose and opening the public eye to the freedom or lack that they're of many women.
+In the 2019 work entitled Labor, he used unfired clay sculptures that were vases, a type of pottery historically used by different cultures to store necessities.
+In this work, there were 650 empty soft vases on the ground.
+Zamora lined up a group of seven women wearing black tunics and had them step on the vessels as part of a performance on the first day.
+The artist claimed the vases reflected that the feminine figure carrying water on their heads was the inspiration behind the piece.
+The artwork served as a protest: the performance of walking on these clay works expressed a symbolism of women breaking the patriarchy, reshaping the perspective of the female purpose, and opening the public eye to the freedom or lack that they're of many women.